section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 - Space complexity: Big O (1).

 ### Selection sort

-Selection sort uses recursion technique.
-In the below guide, we are using ascending order.
+Selection sort uses the recursion technique.
+In the guide below, we are using ascending order.
 For descending order, you do the reverse.

 **Step-by-step guide**: